silvestr3/snitap-patins/README.md

   <img alt="preview landing page" src=".github/preview.jpg" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Tech stack

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was built using the following technologies:

 - HTML
 - CSS

-## 💻 Projeto
+## 💻 Project

 This landing page has been built in order to learn and practice CSS concepts such as animations, grid layout and flexbox.